The Best Types of Dry Red Wine for Cooking

 Using the Wrong Type of Wine

-Not all wines are created equal when it comes to cooking.
-Selecting the wrong type can drastically affect the flavor of your dish.
-A common mistake is using sweet wine when a dry wine is called for.
+Not all wines are born equal in the cooking department.
+Choosing the wrong type can greatly impact the flavor of your dish.
+One frequent error is using sweet wine when a dry wine is indicated.

 Overusing Wine in Recipes